A welcoming community for middle and high school students

 Engage – Sunday Evenings

-Come Sunday nights to dig deeper through fellowship, study, and prayer.
+Engage is taking a little break for the summer, but once school starts, come Sunday nights to dig deeper through fellowship, study, and prayer.
 We will engage our whole selves in discussion, prayer, and worship…plus a whole lot of fun!
-Engage meets each week from 4:30 p.m. to 7:00 p.m. in the Family Life Center.
+Engage meets on Sunday nights weekly throughout the school year from 4:30 p.m. to 7:00 p.m. in the Family Life Center.

 Connect – Self, Community, God